aruiz-caritsqa/wdio-fefanf-html-visreg-reporter/README.md

             //to show the report in a browser when done
             showInBrowser: true,

-            //to turn on screenshots after every test
-            useOnAfterCommandForScreenshot: false,

             // to use the template override option, can point to your own file in the test project:
             // templateFilename: path.resolve(__dirname, '../src/wdio-fefanf-html-visreg-reporter-alt-template.hbs'),